thenickdude/wacom-driver-fix/Readme.md

 - CTT-460 - Bamboo Touch
 - MTE-450 - Bamboo

-And the affected Intuos driver (v6.3.15-3) supported these tablets:
+And the affected Intuos and Cintiq driver (v6.3.15-3) supported these tablets:

 - PTZ-430, PTZ-630, PTZ-630SE, PTZ-631W, PTZ-930, PTZ-1230, PTZ-1231W - Intuos 3
+- DTZ-2100 - Cintiq 21UX 1st Gen.
+- DTZ-2000 - Cintiq 20WSX

 Thankfully I was able to track down the issues and I have patched the drivers to fix them!

-I've tested this with CTL-460 (Bamboo Pen) and CTH-470 (Bamboo Capture Pen and Touch Tablet) on Catalina 10.15.3.

 ## Install the fix